 Pitkin rests at 9,242 feet, deep in the belly of the rugged Gunnison National Forest near Waunita Pass.

 Four-wheel driving tours are especially popular in this mountain community near the Continental Divide.
 One of the area's most acclaimed roads is the historic Alpine Tunnel, which narrows at the Divide, making for a cliff-hugging lurch around a man-made terrace known as the Palisades.
 The historic district here, open in the summer only, encompasses 13 miles of the old Denver, South Park and Pacific rail bed from the town site of Quartz (Gunnison County) to Hancock (Chaffee County).
-To the north, interesting ghost towns dot popular four-wheel-drive stretches on Tin Cup and Cottonwood Passes.
+To the north, interesting ghost towns dot popular 4x4 stretches on Tin Cup and Cottonwood passes.